aergoio/aergolite/README.md

 1. Locally via PRAGMA commands
 2. Remotely sending status requests via UDP packets

-The status are divided in 2 parts:

 ### Blockchain status

-This has information about the local blockchain and database.
+This has information about the local blockchain, the local database and the network.

 It can be queried locally using the command: